remla23-team15/model-training/README.md

 #### Create Virtual Environment (venv)
 Move to  the application folder and run in your terminal:
 ```
-# Create virtualenv, make sure to use python3.8
+# Create virtualenv, make sure to use python >= 3.8
 $ virtualenv -p python3 venv
 # Activate venv
 $ source venv/bin/activate